robertmartin8/ReasonableDeviations/_posts/2019-10-02-k-means-in-cpp.md

 ### Reading in data from a file

 Having decided how we are going to store datapoints within our C++ script, we must then read in the data from a CSV file.
 This is rather unexciting, but actually took me a long time to figure out.
-Essentially, we loop over all the lines in the CSV file and break the down based on the commas.
+Essentially, we loop over all the lines in the CSV file and break them down based on the commas.

 ```cpp
 vector<Point> readcsv() {